tjelvar-olsson/tjelvar-olsson.github.io/_drafts/packaging-data-and-metadata-using-dtool.md

 of the files themselves as metadata.
 This type of metadata is called structural metadata.
 Structural metadata can be useful to ensure that files have not become corrupted.
-For example, sequencing companies typically provide MD5 checksums alongside the raw data files so that one can verify that the downloaded sequence files contain the expected content.
+For example, sequencing companies typically provide MD5 checksums alongside the raw data files so that the downloaded sequence files can be verified to contain the expected content.

 There is also a third type of metadata called administrative metadata.